-Below (in chronological order) are the websites I designed and developed for personal (as opposed to professional) reasons.
+Below (in chronological order) are the websites I designed and developed independently for personal purposes.

-An extensive website, which I conceived, designed, developed, and maintained for the San Francisco non-profit corporation Shoestring Radio Theatre.
-The site provides information about the company’s two nationally-syndicated, weekly radio programs: “Movie Magazine International” (film reviews) and “Shoestring Radio Theatre” (radio dramas).
+An extensive website that I conceived, designed, developed, and maintained for the San Francisco non-profit corporation Shoestring Radio Theatre.
+The site provides information about the company’s two nationally syndicated, weekly radio programs: “Movie Magazine International” (film reviews) and “Shoestring Radio Theatre” (radio dramas).

 Originally, Emusements was an umbrella site to encompass a couple of web games I had created: a “Name That Movie” (or TV Show) quiz game as well as “Virtual Prime Time” — which was a fantasy television game based on the Nielsen Ratings.
-Later I expanded the site to include information about Crunchy Frog Comedy and a personal microsite where I published my resume and creative portfolio.
-In 2018, I finally got around to updating the site, deprecating the earlier Emusements iteration and completely rebooting the site on WordPress as my personal website.
+Later I added a microsite where I published my resume and creative portfolio.
+In 2018, I finally got around to updating the site — deprecating the earlier Emusements iteration and completely rebooting the site on WordPress as my personal website.

 Originally Published in 1998 | Rebooted in 2018

 An audio theater show (that I co-founded) that features quirky comedies, edgy science-fiction, and gripping dramas.
 (Powered by WordPress)